benoleary/LesHouchesParserClasses_CPP/README.txt

  ps2eps (or ps2epsi).

- Running make on the makefile included will compile the library (LHPC/lib/libLHPC.a) and 4 executables (LHPC/bin/LhpcSpectrumPlotter.exe, LHPC/bin/LhefParserExample.exe, LHPC/bin/LhcoParserExample.exe, and LHPC/bin/SlhaParserExample.exe).
-The executables can be run with test input files in the LHPC/bin/testing directory.
+ Running make on the makefile included will compile the library (LHPC/lib/libLHPC.a) and 5 executables (LHPC/bin/LhpcSlhaValuePlotter.exe, LHPC/bin/LhpcSpectrumPlotter.exe, LHPC/bin/LhefParserExample.exe, LHPC/bin/LhcoParserExample.exe, and LHPC/bin/SlhaParserExample.exe).
+The
+ executables can be run with test input files in the LHPC/bin/testing directory.

+** SLHA value plotter
+ As mentioned above, running make will produce LhpcSlhaValuePlotter.exe, which can be run without any arguments to show further information on how to use it.
+ Please ensure that the paths in the <GeneralControls> element are correct!
+The paths in the example LHPC/bin/testing/LhpcSpectrumPlottingControl.xml use the paths that seem to me to be the 'standard' Linux paths.

-** SLHA spectrum plotter
+** SLHA spectrum plotter (superceded by SLHA value plotter, but kept for
+                          compatibility)
  As mentioned above, running make will produce LhpcSpectrumPlotter.exe, which can be run without any arguments to show further information on how to use it.
  Please ensure that the paths in the control block are correct!
 The paths in